K.H. Lee gets 1st PGA Tour win at Nelson, qualifies for PGA

 The 29-year-old from Seoul went ahead for good with a birdie on the par-4 third hole and stretched the lead to four at No. 8 by putting his second shot within 4 feet for birdie.
 Burns threw his ball in disgust after missing a 5-foot birdie try.

-Lee, who finished tied for second at the Phoenix Open in February, had the lowest score to par at the Nelson on the par-72 Craig Ranch layout, beating 23 under from both years at par-71 Trinity Forest.
-The Four Seasons was par 70.
+Lee, who finished tied for second at the Phoenix Open in February, had the lowest score to par at the Nelson since 1983 on the par-72 Craig Ranch layout, beating 23 under from both years at par-71 Trinity Forest.
+The main Four Seasons course was par 70.

 Lee is getting his third shot at a major after twice missing the cut at the U.S. Open.
 The first was in 2014, more than three years before his second PGA Tour appearance.